raspberrypilearning/scary-spot-the-difference/worksheet.md

 # Scary Spot the Difference

-In this resource you will make a spot the difference game, with a *difference!*
-While the player is busily trying to figure out the difference between two images, focused intently on the screen, they'll have no idea they're about to receive the fright of their lives.
+In this resource you will make a Spot the Difference game with a difference!
+While the player is focused intently on the screen trying to figure out the difference between two images, they'll have no idea they're about to receive the fright of their lives.

-## Gathering the assets.
+## Gathering the assets

 1. You're going to need two images and a sound file for this activity.
-Firstly you'll need a *spot the difference image*.
+Firstly, you'll need a Spot the Difference image.
 This one is free to use, but you can make or find your own if you prefer.

    ![image](images/spot_the_diff.png)

-1. Then you'll need the image you're going to swap out to give them a fright.
+1. Next, you'll need the image you're going to swap out to give them a fright.
 This zombie face is cool, but you can make or find your own if you like.
 Just remember the age of the people you're trying to scare and choose something appropriate.

 	![image](images/scary_face.png)

-1. Lastly you'll need a scary sound to really give them a fright.
-You can download [this](http://soundbible.com/1627-Female-Scream-Horror.html) one, which should do the trick.
+1. Lastly, you'll need a scary sound to really give them a fright.
+You can download [this one](http://soundbible.com/1627-Female-Scream-Horror.html), which should do the trick.
 Make sure you download the `wav` version of the file, or again find your own.
 Once you have the file, rename it to `scream.wav`.

-1. Save all the files in a single directory, where your python script will be.
+1. Save all the files in a single directory, where your Python script will be.

 ## Setting up your file

-1. Open IDLE by clicking on `Menu`>``Programming`>`Python 3 (IDLE)`.
-Then click `File` and `New File`.
+1. Open IDLE by clicking on Menu> Programming > Python 3 (IDLE), then click File and New File.

-1. Save your file straight away, in the **same** directory as your images.
-If you call it `run_me.py` then you won't be giving the game away to your victim.
+1. Save your file straight away, in the same directory as your images.
+If you call it `run_me.py`, you won't be giving the game away to your victim.

-1. To begin with you'll need to import the pygame library and some of it's modules.
+1. To begin with, you'll need to import the Pygame library and some of its modules.
 You're also going to need the `sleep` and `randrange` functions.

     ``` python
     import pygame